DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 # SolidRock AppTemplate for iOS
 This repository should serve as a starting point for new iOS Apps.
 Don't repeat yourself all the time.
+All themes are handled which are used by 99% of all Apps like Configuration, Networking, Logging, etc.. .

 ## Configuration